 Sliplining rehabilitation of deteriorated gravity flow sewers involves installing a polyethylene liner inside of the original pipe.
-For conventional sliplining, clearance between the liner outside diameter, and the existing pipe bore is required to install the liner.
-So after rehabilitation, the flow channel is smaller than the original pipe.
-However, DriscoPlex[®] polyethylene pipe has a smooth surface that resists aging and deposition.
-It may be possible to slipline, and maintain all or most of the original flow capacity.
+For conventional sliplining, clearance between the liner outside diameter and the existing pipe bore is required to install the liner.
+Therefore, after rehabilitation, the flow channel is smaller than the original pipe.
+However, DriscoPlex® polyethylene pipe has a smooth surface that resists aging and deposition.
+It may be possible to slipline with polyethylene pipe and still maintain all or most of the original flow capacity.
 See Table 9